-Hello from the Year 2 teachers: Miss James, Mrs Allen and Mrs Bradfield.
-Our classes are supported by Mrs Derrick and Miss Southall.
+Hello from the Year 2 teachers: Mrs Phillips, Mrs Allen and Miss Pearson.
+Our classes are supported by Miss Rowe and Miss Southall.
 We are really looking forward to teaching the Year 2 children this year and can't wait to celebrate some of their successes and achievements with you.
 Please keep an eye out on our year group page for key information and to take a sneak peak at some of the fantastic learning that goes on inside and outside our classrooms.

 Please make sure any jewellery is removed on these days and that hair is tied up.

-Please click on the starred pages below to see some of our wonderful learning.
+Please keep visiting our page to see some of our wonderful learning.
 You may find some of the documents and links below useful.

-Take a look at our wonderful money skills.
-This week we have been making amounts using coins and part whole models.
+Take a look at our wonderful place value skills.
+This week in Maths we have been using part whole diagrams to help us to partition two-digit numbers into tens and ones.

 Unfortunately not the ones with chocolate chips.